hamza15/imdb_cli/README.md

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/imdb_cli`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-IMDC_CLI uses Nokogiri to scrape the Top 15 Horro movies based on popularity.
+IMDC_CLI uses Nokogiri to scrape the Top 15 Horror movies based on popularity.
 It allows the user to select a movie to find out more information about it like the cast, director, an IMDB review and even watch the trailer for a movie based on their selection!

 ## Installation